garikAsplund/garik.codes/src/routes/blog/Remote.md

 As a newer developer, I had very few connections and not a lot of direction.
 Sure, webdev.
 But what is that?
 I learned that being self-motivated and coding all-day by myself super sucked.
 Not being plugged into a larger team was draining and confusing.

 That's when I started reaching out to smaller companies or researching projects that were interesting to me.

 I got a part-time gig writing videos about Rust.
 Now that I had an angle, things became much easier.
 Cold calls had a point--there was inertia behind them and people started being receptive to talking.

 ## Options

-Now I'm at an awkward place where I know a little bit more about the landscape that's out there, have some projects under my belt, but am still struggling to find a full-time role.
+Now I'm at an awkward place where I know a little bit more about the landscape that's out there and have some projects under my belt, but I'm still struggling to find a full-time role.
 Do I want to be in devOps, technical writing, embedded systems, or network architecture?

 I'm also learning that while I love where I live and the life I've built, maybe going all-in on a career and moving to Seattle could pay off in big ways.
-In-person work still has it's benefits.
+In-person work still has its benefits.
 It can focus you, encourage you, and engage you in ways that remote work isn't able to do.
 I kinda yearn for a collegiate atmosphere.

 Plus, being remote means that you are simultaneously the smartest and dumbest person in the room.
 Learning velocity is insanely slow because there just isn't a ton of interaction or tangeable pressure on a daily basis.

 ## And yet

 Still, I'm happy that I'm able to sit at home with a cat in my lap and a dog at my feet while scheduling talks with people who do know way more than me.
-It's not all bad.
+It's not all that bad.

 ![Coding done right](https://lh3.googleusercontent.com/pw/AP1GczM2HyuW4yh9g_1Cr00j4IDQsfKajg8B3eHz9C_gVoTmRAV0uWBJE6NGKWTSERaqVZcYZr_Awew7yXiFpLqB192LJSM6dDtBWqEEQk4894iSNu6AO9OtfjnsRUVNaIEnB-GBt83AYuYktSuYipoKsTVGX1VBK859o7yebA2PwnZE-f_PLflmoFM8VHpRP4hEljXWe101GAHnqKpyNP9DFQxJ10WuelhYbom_py6IxhS-ziVWpN1sn30tiAWriK5Q4Ybz6yE-chGkySl3s2XE-2vHywuAqV6Sph0ann0by0sMbGUBL32aHFhXG1tr1WYLpf6ETS5Xd0b342LXImxzdzTtD2dS139KF9xvMsSiG3bcfocTDpy-yE0BstbKEjNNwyDMG3te4wM5b99XmSkyV9xGV_2pxDRy-Gwos4vJLwHgu8mbl8GatIIyaOSlYcfDuYPFy2EzhWK1LME_XLRl0i5AyjqcaF1KKTJPOR1Xmg671zrhHxGXyB4Al1Lj_l_J2zXMBKiGr3B27mSLse7sqB2osPoRXsdWH3TUpv2uKvh7-RcwlClDV5lCtnckagmrma0-WkLJDqG3AG8CrzQPo7ZWCXvVMFrcus1XC6Ks7-wKpIz8Ol6MzbLoEcW2sqPau5u2NcwcfwbjOQpNDckj2g7rLTJtRWzeLlbEfSVpGplBBqpuqsR-JE3KeMQfJG24AVY6bEVYh8ycuUSjlBlGOTvaSQkCT91fWqdkJkbu9yhdQBsEsLylwvcRgHq7m6aRY-ysRL9i33vyNJ8-jX_ANtjwLa86xdS0QGW1rloQrGO6lCpZAGzAgvDqT4AKLjHZQSQcj9I-QlvyTtyKhaga99gACCUEQHAP_QOmoJv7yASJM8ydfRd07u17tHvu2Jf6_KipJhr5BKZQJT7oHIMpROH58loK=w1604-h2138-s-no-gm?authuser=0 "Hammock code cracked")